Gabrielle Marks | Reviewed: 6/13/2025

 More Info: Unless you live in a tropical region, don’t expect the bats in your backyard to tackle your rodent problem.
 Fewer than one percent of bat species are carnivorous.
 [1] Now, if you have an insect problem, that’s another story.
-Most bat species are insectivores feeding on various insects that fly at night, such as moths, gnats, flies, crickets, and even wasps.
+Most bat species are insectivores that feed on a variety of insects, including moths, gnats, flies, crickets, and even wasps, which are active at night.
 One small bat can eat up to 1,000+ small insects in one hour!
-Further, a nursing mother bat eats four times that!
+Furthermore, a nursing mother bat eats four times that amount!
 [2]

 - What Carnivorous Bats Eat